Kamchatkan and Kuriles Volcanic Activity

 A moderate explosive activity of the volcano continues.
 Ash explosions up to 12 km (39,400 ft) a.s.l. could occur at any time.
 Ongoing activity could affect international and low-flying aircraft.

-A moderate eruptive activity of the volcano continues.
-Satellite data by KVERT showed: the explosions sent ash up to 6 km a.s.l. on 11 May, the ash cloud moved for 30 km to the northwest of the volcano; a thermal anomaly over the volcano all week.
+An eruptive activity of the volcano continues.
+Satellite data by KVERT showed: the explosions sent ash up to 3-9.5 km a.s.l. all week, the ash plumes and clouds moved more 450 km to the different directions of the volcano; a thermal anomaly over the volcano on 13-14, and 17-19 May.

 BEZYMIANNY VOLCANO (CAVW #300250)